acuvity/mcp-servers-registry/mcp-server-elevenlabs/charts/mcp-server-elevenlabs/README.md

         temperature: Temperature for the agent.
 The lower the temperature, the more deterministic the agent's responses will be.
 Range is 0 to 1.
         max_tokens: Maximum number of tokens to generate.
         asr_quality: Quality of the ASR. `high` or `low`.
-        model_id: ID of the ElevenLabsmodel to use for the agent.
+        model_id: ID of the ElevenLabs model to use for the agent.
         optimize_streaming_latency: Optimize streaming latency.
 Range is 0 to 4.
         stability: Stability for the agent.
 Range is 0 to 1.
         similarity_boost: Similarity boost for the agent.
 Range is 0 to 1.